fenestbuc/kubar-SCF/README.md

 # Technological Implementation Details

 ## Smart Contract Architecture
-- **Design and Optimization**: The smart contracts, deployed on the Substrate framework for the appchain are optimized for gas efficiency and security.
+- **Design and Optimization**: Our smart contracts, optimized for both gas efficiency and security on the Substrate framework, are uniquely designed to process behavioral finance data.
+This allows for the integration of real-time repayment timeline predictions directly into the transactional fabric of our platform.
 They encompass various functionalities, including invoice financing, and payment distributions.

 ## Integration with AI/ML Microservices
 - **API Gateway for Microservices**: A secure and efficient API gateway facilitates communication between the blockchain infrastructure and AI/ML microservices.
 This integration ensures real-time data processing and decision-making based on sophisticated AI algorithms.